faressiassi2/EuroSAT-land-cover-classification/README.md

 In the case when we have overfitting we can use one of this methods: Dropout, Data augmentation, L2 regularization and Early stopping.

 9-Finally we will generate predictions using our test dataset images.

+10-Analyze the results of the 2 models used to this task:
+  For the custom model architecture I did not get good results in the finall predictions used the test dataset images of 20 images.
+  But for the MobileNet model architecture that I have fine tune for our task here I get a good results in the finall predictions used the test dataset images of 20    images.